jaxi/chess/README.md

 }
 ```

-And then run the code above and it pretty much looks like this (let me know if it doesn't)
+And then run the code above and it pretty much looks like this.

 ```
 ➜  examples git:(master) go run main.go